meyskens/linux-itf/src/kubernetes/what/README.md

   - often you will see `v1` which means it is the CORE API
     - `apps/v1`, `extensions/v1beta1`, `networking.k8s.io/v1` are all other APIs depending on their work domain
     - some resources are not yet stable so you might see `v1alpha1` or `v1beta1` or alike.
+    - Kubernetes will store one version of the resource in etcd and convert it to the version you are using when you request it.
+This allows for upgradign versions without you needing to do much!
 - `kind` - is the type of resource it is within the API version
 - `metadata` - is data that helps uniquely identify the resource, including a name, multiple labels, and optional namespace.
 - `spec` - is the specification of the desired behavior of the resource, this contains all configuration for the resource.